 Definition 1

-Abatement Measures means methods to reduce, prevent or eliminate GHG Emissions [including the specific measures set out in [document]].
+Abatement Measures means specific actions, technologies, or practices that directly reduce, prevent or eliminate GHG Emissions at source within [an organisation’s OR the Company’s] operational or value chain, including the specific measures set out in [document]].

 Drafting notes and guidance